nivbhaskhar/UnPuzzled/README.md

 This project consists of two components :  _creation and solving of puzzles_ and _checking adjacency of puzzle pieces_.

-We construct a _puzzle generator_, which takes a given image and cuts it up into a rectangular grid of  uniform square puzzle pieces with each puzzle piece being of a specified dimension.
+I construct a _puzzle generator_, which takes a given image and cuts it up into a rectangular grid of  uniform square puzzle pieces with each puzzle piece being of a specified dimension.
 It further randomly rotates each square piece by 0/90/180/270 degrees counterclockwise and shuffles up the pieces, thus creating a puzzle.

-We construct several models (machine-learning based and non-machine learning based) which are trained to detect if two given puzzle pieces are adjacent or not.
-We create custom datasets for these models using a _puzzle-pieces-pair generator_ which is similar to the _puzzle generator_ mentioned above.
-The actual images to construct our custom datasets are taken from the [CUB-200 dataset](http://www.vision.caltech.edu/visipedia-data/CUB-200-2011).
-From the start, we split the images in the CUB-200 dataset into training, validation and test portions.
-We construct custom validation and test datasets to validate and evaluate our checking-adjacency models.
+I construct several models (machine-learning based and non-machine learning based) which are trained to detect if two given puzzle pieces are adjacent or not.
+I create custom datasets for these models using a _puzzle-pieces-pair generator_ which is similar to the _puzzle generator_ mentioned above.
+The actual images to construct the custom datasets are taken from the [CUB-200 dataset](http://www.vision.caltech.edu/visipedia-data/CUB-200-2011).
+From the start, I split the images in the CUB-200 dataset into training, validation and test portions.
+I construct custom validation and test datasets to validate and evaluate the checking-adjacency models.

-We design a _search algorithm_ which takes a puzzle board with the _top-left corner filled in_, searches for the _best_ pieces to fit into the board till the board is filled completely.
+I design a _search algorithm_ which takes a puzzle board with the _top-left corner filled in_, searches for the _best_ pieces to fit into the board till the board is filled completely.
 The task of determining which pieces fit _better_ makes use of the _checking-adjacency models_.
-We create _solvers_, which integrate the models with the search algorithm.
-Finally, we evaluate and compare the performances of the solvers on a test-data set of puzzles which are constructed by our puzzle generator from the test-portion of the CUB-200 dataset split.
+I create _solvers_, which integrate the models with the search algorithm.
+Finally, I evaluate and compare the performances of the solvers on a test-data set of puzzles which are constructed by the puzzle generator from the test-portion of the CUB-200 dataset split.

-__We also give a [web-application](https://unpuzzler.herokuapp.com) built using [Gradio](https://github.com/gradio-app/gradio) which simulates the puzzle-solving by the solver which is deployed on Heroku__
+__I also give a [web-application](https://unpuzzler.herokuapp.com) built using [Gradio](https://github.com/gradio-app/gradio) which simulates the puzzle-solving by the solver which is deployed on Heroku__

 ---

 _The following notebooks contain code and more precise notes for each step of this project.
-If the jupyter notebooks take too long to load, we invite the reader to open the markdown versions, which load faster._
+If the jupyter notebooks take too long to load, please open the markdown versions, which load faster._

 ## Contents